ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "And is Miss Darcy as handsome as her brother?" said Mrs. Gardiner.

-"Oh! yes--the handsomest young lady that ever was seen; and so accomplished!--She plays and sings all day long.
-In the next room is a new instrument just come down for her--a present from my master; she comes here to-morrow with him."
+"Oh! yes -- the handsomest young lady that ever was seen; and so accomplished! -- She plays and sings all day long.
+In the next room is a new instrument just come down for her -- a present from my master; she comes here to-morrow with him."

 Mr. Gardiner, whose manners were very easy and pleasant, encouraged her